 Dr. Lamont was active in the Canadian Cancer Society in both London and Ottawa, serving on the Board of Directors as Vice President and President.
 Named after Dr. Lamont, the C.T.
 Lamont Primary Health Care Research Centre is a centre within the Elisabeth Bruyere Research Institute and is the research arm of the Department of Family Medicine of the University of Ottawa.
 It has earned a nationwide reputation for the quality of its research work.

-Mrs. Lamont died in 2001.
+Mrs. Lamont died in Ottawa on the 8th of June, 2001.
 Dr. Lamont died in Ottawa on the 29th of July, 2009.
-He was survived by his children John Lamont (Toronto), and Mary Lamont-Marchese (New York).
+They were survived by their children John Lamont (Toronto), and Mary Lamont-Marchese (New York).
 Dr. and Mrs. Lamont were interred at Capitol Garden of Memories in Carleton, Ontario.